 A: Yes.
 No high heels (we have stairs inside the attraction), no backbacks or bags, no props or masks with costumes (costumes are permitted), and we highly recommend not wearing expensive clothing due to the potential for them getting stained, wet, ripped, etc, inside the attraction.
 WE ARE NOT RESPONSIBLE FOR LOST, STOLEN, DAMAGED PROPERTY.

 TIP: We are unable to go back through the attraction to look for your phone, or other items you WILL drop because you insist on getting that video after we tell you there is no video recording or photography once you enter.
 Likely, your phone is gone forever, even if you constantly email us to tell us the beacon says its still there.
 Leave the phone in your pocket where it belongs.

 If I have a problem, can I just complain and get a refund?

 A: We do not offer refunds for any reason.
 We will not respond to refund inquiries for any reason, under any circumstances.
-Not for emergencies, family emergencies, personal circumstances, your fish died, your tickets were scanned but you decided to leave anyway, it doesn’t matter.
+Not for emergencies, family emergencies, personal circumstances, your fish died, your tickets were scanned but for some reason you left the line (someone tries that every year), it doesn’t matter.
 Once a ticket is purchased, that ticket cannot be refunded.
 Once that ticket is scanned, it cannot be scanned or used again.

-If you have a problem, PLEASE report it to us ON SITE, the night of your attendance.
-Please report it to the ticket booth.
+If you have an issue, PLEASE report it to us ON SITE, the night of your attendance.
+Please report it to the ticket booth, in person.
 We will work with you closely to resolve your issue.
 Please don’t email us or call us days later to report an issue.
 We may not be able to help you.
-We need to hear from you the SAME NIGHT you attend, and work with you on that same night.
+We need to hear from you the SAME NIGHT you attend, and ideally right away once your issue has occurred.
 Please understand, refunds are not part of resolving that issue.